airbr/webdev-jeopardy/readme.md

 * This is the ReadMe for a Jeopardy game by Beau Murrah created for Project 1 of WDI7, Atlanta.
+* Credit is given to Dr Mike Hopper, Emily Reese and Andrea Airall for their assistance in production.
+Particularly Dr Hopper for writing two key Javascript functions.

 Project scope:
 --